build-server-protocol/build-server-protocol/docs/bsp.md

   /** A sequence of build targets to compile. */ def targets: List[BuildTargetIdentifier]

-  /** An optional number uniquely identifying a client request. */ def requestId: Option[String]
+  /** A unique identifier generated by the client to identify this request.
+    * The server may include this id in triggered notifications or responses. */ def requestId: Option[String]

   /** Optional arguments to the compilation process. */